Meet the Staff

 Sonia Alexander, LMSW, Program Director/Community Organizer

-Sonia Alexander is pleased to be a part of the founding staff of the Joseph Stern Center for Social Responsibility at JCC Manhattan.
+Sonia Alexander is pleased to be a part of the founding staff of the Joseph Stern Center for Social Responsibility at the Marlene Meyerson JCC Manhattan.
 She served most recently as Program Director at Ma’yan, where she co-facilitated the RTI program for Jewish teen girls & trainings for alumni leaders, led social justice & privilege workshops, facilitated the Living Feminism adult education program, and managed the Social Justice Educators’ group.
 Previously, she worked as the Director of Teen Engagement at Mosaic of Westchester, working with teen leaders to create a more LGBTQ inclusive Jewish community in Westchester County.
 Sonia completed her Master’s in Social Work at NYU in 2015, where she focused on youth counseling, group facilitation, and organizing in the Jewish community.
 Her final graduate work was a study in Jewish Historical Trauma and she is passionate about transformative, justice oriented healing work.

 Sonia has designed and facilitated workshops & conversations about power/oppression, Jewish identity, antisemitism, race and class for a variety of organizations over many years, such as: Adamah: Jewish Environmental Fellowship, Class Action Cross Class Dialogue Group, Jewish Dialogue Group, Resource Generation, Smith School for Social Work, JFREJ, Keshet, Vassar College, Eden Village Camp, Center for Jewish Non-Violence, SURJ (Standing Up for Racial Justice) Faith Leaders, Repair the World, & Romemu.